Six Blind Men and an Elephant: Why we need learning communities

-In a parable, six blind men were challenged to accurately describe an elephant.
+In a parable, six blind men were challenged to describe an elephant accurately.
 To add to the challenge, each man was taken to the elephant alone and allowed to touch only one area of the animal.
 When they were asked to describe the elephant they each have a completely different perspective:

 - One blind man grabs the tusk and says, “An elephant is like a spear!”

 - Another feels the trunk and concludes, “An elephant is like a snake!”

 - The third blind man hugging the leg thinks, “An elephant is like a tree!”